- Turn Left At Venus

 Reviews and interviews will first appear in the NewsBlog on this site, then on this page.

 First print review appeared in the Canberra Times.
-It says “Baranay’s prose is intense and immediate.
-Readers willing to let go of their own expectations and relinquish control open themselves to an unusual and rewarding reading experience.
-This is a book of many pleasures” Read the full review here
+It says “… Readers willing to let go of their own expectations and relinquish control open themselves to an unusual and rewarding reading experience. /This is a book of many pleasures: music, literature, visual art and sexuality swirl in and out of focus. /Baranay’s evocation of place, including locations such as Bali and Kings Cross, are written with a sensuality that grounds the reader in the physical, a useful thing given the novel’s metaphysical preoccupations …” Read the full review here

 Why did I write Turn Left At Venus?
 I answered that question here for Bookloverbookreviews.